 WHEN | 2017 FOR | Phileo Australia

-Last year, Phileo gave me the opportunity to design their annual report.
+SAS Creative gave me the opportunity to design the annual report for Phileo.
 With a relatively open creative brief, I was able to come up with a concept that was modern, edgy and yet still reflected the colours of the corporate brand.
 Due to the high number of pages, it was important to come up with a concept that could be easily taken through the whole report without looking repetitive.
 To achieve this, I used colour gradients, layers of shapes and a simple, subtle pattern.

 The final report became a more conservative version of this concept, hence the placeholder copy.